The web pages could use an overhaul

 When I click "Reader" on the address bar, the page goes blank and there's nothing to read!
 It quite likely that Firefox is confusing the responsive code.
 I don't think it's worth bothering about.

-#17 Updated by Andreas Huggel almost 3 years ago
+#17 Updated by Andreas Huggel about 3 years ago

 Robin Mills wrote: